eclecticlogic/eclectic-orc/index.md

             .column("graduationYear", Student::getYear);
 ```

-You can also define columns based on properties of other classes that you reference.
-So if the `Student` class referenced a Club class as shown below:
+You can also define columns based on properties of other classes that are referenced.
+If the `Student` class referenced a Club class as shown below:

 ```java